-Why Choose Therapeutic Boarding Schools For Connecticut Girls?
+Therapeutic Boarding Schools For Girls From Connecticut

 Asheville Academy has designed a unique therapeutic approach, as one of the top therapeutic boarding schools, for Connecticut girls who are dealing with issues, such as depression, anxiety, oppositional defiance disorder, or school refusal.
-Asheville Academy helps young girls from Connecticut and their families find success through accredited academics, animal and equine therapy, and experienced and caring staff.

 Asheville Academy For Girls Has Helped Connecticut Girls Find Success

 Asheville Academy helps Connecticut families reconnect.
 Families work directly with their child’s therapist, participate in family seminars and therapy, and have the option to make campus visits.
-Families are encouraged to maintain regular communication with their daughter as she transitions through our program to help repair family dynamics.

 - Under Pressure: Helping your daughter cope with teen stressCan you imagine being a teen today?
 Probably not.
 Beginning in elementary school, young people are expected to follow a specific track- one that leads to higher education, success, and a good job.
 Because of this, teen stress can seem almost unbearable.
 Guiding your teen through this stress is important...
 Read more »